-Go back over the studies in this section and briefly note down the main new things you have learnt and/or the things you have tried as you have sought to integrate some of these ideas into your life...
+Go back over the studies in this section and briefly note down the main new things you have learned or the things you have tried as you have sought to integrate more prayer into your life.

 God may have got your attention on one or two things you need to do as a result of going through these studies.
-Perhaps it is to try some different skills in your small group, or to ask some friends to start a small group.
-Alternatively, it may be to improve in the way you live out the one-anothers, or to be more intentional about using your gifts and strengths to build up the Body.
+Perhaps it is to try some different skills in your small group or to ask some friends to start a small group.
+Alternatively, it may be to improve in the way you live out the one-another's or to be more intentional about using your gifts and strengths to build up the Body.